Concordium/concordium.github.io/source/shared/net/guides/run-node-windows.rst

    - **Start nodes after installation is complete**: The node will automatically start running after the installation is complete.
 Do not choose this option if you want to make further configuration changes before starting the node.

    - **Mainnet** or **Testnet**: Mainnet is the Concordium production blockchain where actual transactions occur, whereas testnet is for test and development.
 Select your preferred network for running the node: **Run a mainnet node** or **Run a testnet node**.
-You can run nodes both on the mainnet and on the testnet, and you can run nodes on both networks at the same time.
+You can run a node on just the mainnet or the testnet, or run nodes on both at the same time.

    - **Report to the network dashboard**: Select this option if you want to publish your node statistics to the relevant dashboard when the node is running.
 Go to the mainnet or testnet dashboard to view the statistics: